3 Lake Huron Rides From Killarney to Sault Ste Marie, Ontario…

 Heading west from Killarney, at least 13 other Ontario communities offer waterfront facilities.
-These include lodgings and restaurants to welcome touring Sea-Doo riders.
+In addition, these include lodgings and restaurants to welcome touring Sea-Doo riders.

-As a premiere boating destination, the North Channel’s main cruising routes are marked with navigation buoys.
-Getting from here to there is often as simple as tracking the steady line of boats and cruisers that ply these waters all summer.
+As a premiere recreational boating destination, the North Channel’s main cruising routes are marked with navigation buoys.
+So, getting from here to there is often as simple as tracking the steady line of recreational boats and cruisers that ply these waters all summer.

 North Channel Sea Doo Tour Day One – Sault Ste.
 Marie, Ontario…